carla-simulator/carla/Docs/cameras_and_sensors.md

 <h4>Server-side filters</h4>

-Camera sensors can use server-side plugin filters to extend image processing (e.g. to create custom lens or color space output).
+Camera sensors can use server-side plugin filters to extend image processing (e.g. to create custom lens or color profile output).
-Both CPU and CUDA processing is supported.
+Both CPU and CUDA processing are supported.
+Required Carla to be using OpenGL (-opengl4 flag).

 <h4>Compilation and location of filters</h4>